Scifabric/scifabric.github.io/blog/_posts/2015-12-22-year-in-review.md

 Finally, (I told you, we've not forgotten about you developer), we've included a plugin system in PyBossa.
 This feature allows you to actually extend what PyBossa can do for you.
-For example, the British Libray and their PyBossa powered platform [LibCrowds](https://github.com/LibCrowds/Z3950-pybossa-plugin) have created two cool plugins:
+For example, the British Library and their PyBossa powered platform [LibCrowds](https://github.com/LibCrowds/Z3950-pybossa-plugin) have created two cool plugins:

  * [Discourse integration](https://github.com/LibCrowds/discourse-pybossa-plugin): now you can have your own forum in PyBossa without problems.